cristeab/ios-cmake/README.md

  	open hello-app.xcodeproj

-Set IOS_PLATFORM to SIMULATOR32 to build for iOS simulator 32 bits

-Set IOS_PLATFORM to OS to build for Device
+Set IOS_PLATFORM to OS to build for Device (the generated library is a fat file: armv7 armv7s arm64).